 When a user edits the module in a content editor, the help text will appear above the module fields.

 Preview your module

-You can preview how your module will appear and work in a content editor by clicking the Preview button at the upper right of the module editor.
+You can preview how your module will appear and function in the content editor by clicking the Preview button at the upper right of the module editor.
 The preview of your module will open in a new tab.
 This preview syncs with the editor and will automatically refresh as you work.

 Publish your module

-Once you're done adding fields, writing your module syntax, and are satisfied with how the module appears and works in the preview, you can proceed to publish your module.
+Once you're done adding fields and writing your module syntax, you can proceed to publish your module.
 In the upper right, click Publish changes.